SimonLucasETHZ/dynamic-ad-as-playground/README.md

 `demand` and `supply` are dictionaries mapping a shock **period** to a shock **size** (positive or negative).
 Use one entry for a one-off shock, or several periods for a drawn-out one — e.g. `demand={1: 4, 2: 2, 3: 2}` for a sustained boom.
-The call writes the GIF to `out` and returns its path.
+The call writes the GIF to `out` and returns its path.**Alternatively** you can just click on the GIF button within the tool.
+However, visuals here are worse as a GIF direclty on Plotly within HTML somehow squeezes the GIF, so for proper visualization use the Python command as explained.

 ---